no3z/ScratchTJ/README.md

 ![Soldering Station](https://github.com/no3z/ScratchTJ/raw/main/docs/soldering_station_setup.jpg)

-## Getting Xwax Up and Running
+## Getting SC1000 - Xwax Up and Running

-Once the Pi was ready, it was time to install **Xwax**, an open-source digital vinyl emulation software.
-It’s kind of the heart of this whole setup, providing that realistic scratching capability.
-Getting Xwax to work on the Raspberry Pi was not straightforward.
-I had to compile it from source, tweak dependencies, and make sure it played nicely with the AudioInjector.
-After some head-scratching moments, I finally got it running, and boy, was that a satisfying moment.
+Once the Pi was ready, it was time to tackle the software.
+The heart of this setup is Xwax, an open-source digital vinyl emulation software that provides realistic scratching capabilities.
+However, instead of starting from scratch, much of the work was based on the SC1000 GitHub repository, which is itself built upon Xwax.
+This repository offered a solid foundation tailored for DIY digital turntables.
+Adapting the SC1000 code to work with the Raspberry Pi and the AudioInjector wasn't straightforward.
+It required compiling from source, tweaking dependencies, and ensuring compatibility with the hardware.
+After some head-scratching moments, everything finally came together, marking a satisfying milestone in the project.

 ## Adding an LCD Menu System